DhavalSharma19/BusReservation/README.md

 * Spring Boot builds on the core concepts of the Spring framework, emphasizing dependency injection and IoC.
 This promotes modular and maintainable code by reducing tight coupling between components.
 #### Easy Testing:
 * Spring Boot applications are designed with testability in mind.
 The framework provides support for unit testing, integration testing, and end-to-end testing, making it easier to write robust and reliable test suites.

+Some tradeoffs were Increased Jar/War Size, and while convention-over-configuration is a strength for rapid development, it might be a trade-off for developers who prefer more explicit configuration.
+Some developers might find it challenging to understand the implicit conventions, especially when troubleshooting issues.